mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 ```
 Many members of the Merchant caste (and a few Nobles) are theologians;
-they write on a variety of speculative religious topics, theorise on the
+they write on a variety of speculative religious topics, theorize on the
 nature of Paradise or the lesser shadow worlds and so forth.
 Such
 theology is strictly a part-time pursuit, a hobby; there is no organised
 K’kree church structure or true priesthood.
 Still, theologians of note are